-The UBC Farm Practicum in Sustainable Agriculture is an eight-month experiential learning program designed for aspiring farmers, urban gardeners, environmental educators, and students with an interest in applying their learning about sustainable agriculture and food systems.
+The UBC Farm Practicum in Sustainable Agriculture is an eight month experiential learning program designed for aspiring farmers, urban gardeners, environmental educators, and students with an interest in applying their learning about sustainable agriculture and food systems.
 Students bring a diversity of backgrounds and life experience to the practicum.
 Our program graduates share a vision of livelihoods and lifestyles grounded in sustainable and community-based food systems.
-See the program overview here.

 The practicum program is hosted at the UBC Farm, a living laboratory of the Faculty of Land and Food Systems.
 The UBC Farm is the site of the majority of farming activities, guest speaker presentations, and classroom sessions.
 Practicum students also have the opportunity to travel to a number of local farm operations, produce distributors, and farmers’ markets to provide a regionally grounded food system context, and to make personal connections with experienced food growers.

 The practicum is a hands-on educational program designed to provide a full growing season of food production experience to anyone with a strong interest in sustainable agriculture and food systems.
 The UBC Farm Practicum in Sustainable Agriculture curriculum is organized as a part-time, eight-month program balanced through the season with 70% seasonal field production and direct marketing activities and 30% classroom, farm field trips, faculty and guest speakers, student seminars and workshops.
 See the program overview here.

 Prospective students are strongly encouraged to visit the farm and meet UBC Farm staff prior to applying to the practicum.
 This gives applicants a better understanding of the hands-on nature of the program, along with a better sense of the UBC Farm community.
 Interested participants are invited to join in a volunteer session and participate in the vibrant learning community we foster.